Multi-rank Sparse Hierarchical Clustering: Limitations of 's sparse hierarchical clustering

-We apply Witten and Tibshirani's sparse hierarchical clustering framework to this data set.
-By gradually increasing the sparsity constraint, we obtain the following sequence of variables $\{V_{13}, V_{11}, V_6$, \textbf{$V_2$}, \textbf{$V_1$}, $V_{14}$, \textbf{$V_3$}, $V_8$, \textbf{$V_4$}, $ V_7, V_5, V_{12}\}$ in which the first 3 chosen features are noise features.
-Regardless of the number of chosen features, say 4 (including only one clustering features) or 7 (4 noise features and 3 clustering features), the resulting dendrogram gives very mixed clusters.
-For example, the dendrogram generated by the first 7 features is presented in Figure~\ref{exampleI}.\\
+We apply SHC to $\bm{X}$.
+By gradually increasing the sparsity constraint, we obtain the sequence of the first 9 chosen variables $\{V_{13}, V_{11}, V_6$, \textbf{$V_1$}, \textbf{$V_2$}, $V_{14}$, $V_8$, \textbf{$V_4$}, \textbf{$V_3$}\}.
+The first three chosen features are noise features.
+As a result, the dendrogram generated from the first four chosen features (which is suggested by \citet{witten2010framework}'s auto-selection method) gives mixed clusters (See Figure~\ref{exampleI}).
+The clustering result is still unsatisfactory even if seven variables are chosen (results not show here).
+Moreover, five noise features are selected before all the four clustering features are chosen.